-Why is there a need for a Prevention Working Group?
+Why is there a need for a Prevention Work Group?

-What is the focus of the Prevention Working Group?
+What is the focus of the Prevention Work Group?

 - Addressing the barriers that prevent youth and families from seeking and accessing needed supports and services